gupta-v/pactParser/README.md

 - ⚠️ Compliance and legal risks
 - 📊 Poor business intelligence visibility

-**PactParser** solves this by providing an automated, AI-powered system that ingests contracts and delivers immediate, actionable intelligence with confidence scoring and gap analysis.
+**pactParser** solves this by providing an automated, AI-powered system that ingests contracts and delivers immediate, actionable intelligence with confidence scoring and gap analysis.

 ---